 Others tell of hearing a mysterious train whistle blow with no trains in sight.

 St. Mary's Episcopal Church

 St. Mary's Episcopal Church, said to be one of Kansas City's oldest congregations with its history stemming back to the mid-1800's.
 Parishioners and clergy have repeatedly seen who they think is the ghost of Father Henry David Jardine, who lead the church from 1879 to 1886.
 It is said that Jardine haunts St. Mary's after his untimely death in 1886, was ruled a suicide.
 It is said he still haunts the church in an effort to clear his good name.

 John Wornall House

+The historic homestead is now a museum right in the heart of Brookside.
 The John Wornall House, which overlooks Loose Park, is said to be haunted by a man dressed in a civil war solider uniform who has been spotted smoking on the landing of the stairs.
 The staff also reports other odd accounts--like the smell of pipe tobacco in the office area, seeing a woman bent down in front of the fireplace in the kitchen, as well as unexplained voices and noises.